panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 const MemoizedMovie = React.memo(Movie);
 ```

 `React.memo(Movie)` returns a new memoized component `MemoizedMovie`.
-It will output the same content as original `Movie` component.
+It will output the same content as original `Movie` component, but with one difference.

-However, `MemoizedMovie` only re-renders if `title` or `releaseDate` props change.
+`MemoizedMovie` re-renders only if `title` or `releaseDate` props change.

 This is where you gain performance benefit: as long as the memoized component receives the same props as in previous render, React skips re-rendering and uses the previous saved render output.

-### 1.1 Custom props comparison
+### 1.1 Custom comparison of props

-By default React.memo() makes a shallow comparison of props and complex object of props.
-Use the second argument to indicate a custom props comparison function:
+By default React.memo() does a [shallow](https://github.com/facebook/react/blob/v16.8.6/packages/shared/shallowEqual.js) comparison of props and objects of props.

+But you can use the second argument to indicate a custom equality function:

 ```javascript
 React.memo(Component, [areEqual(prevProps, nextProps)]);